 Policy of Returns

-If you are unhappy with the goods you have received, a full refund will be given if the goods are returned to us within 14 days of receiving them.
+If you are unhappy with the goods you have received, goods can be returned to us within 14 days of receiving them.
 All goods must be returned to us, unopened and in their original packaging and will be inspected before a refund can be given.
+We charge a 10% restocking fee to cover repacking , inspecting and pricing.
 All returns are the responsibility of the customer and we recommend you send all returned goods via a traceable means e.g. recorded delivery.

 All goods are inspected for faults before leaving our premises.
 However, if upon receipt of goods any item is faulty,missing or damaged, we will gladly replace it free of charge, provided we are notified within 7 working days after receipt of the goods, and the goods are returned to us within 14 days.
 You lose the right to a refund if the product has been tampered with by you, the purchaser.